The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 That’s where product analytics comes in.
 It gives you the data you need to understand how you can improve your self-serve onboarding (and your product more generally, in fact).

-Generally, however, SaaS companies prefer to use an actual product analytics tool.
+Generally, however, SaaS businesses prefer to use an actual product analytics tool.
 The two most popular options are Heap and Mixpanel.
 Both are relatively straightforward to set up.

-I should also add that Userpilot’s onboarding analytics would be able to help you understand which parts of your self-serve onboarding need improvement.
+I should also add that Userpilot’s onboarding analytics would be able to help you understand which parts of your self-service approach need improvement to improve the customer experience.

 But either way, you need to pick one and use it to start tracking product usage analytics.